-Founded in 1988, we are a woman-owned 8(a) small business specializing in information systems, engineering, planning and integration, logistics, configuration and data management, and project management.
+Founded in 1988, we are a woman-owned small business specializing in engineering, planning and integration, logistics, information systems, configuration and data management, and project management.
 Excellent reputation based upon providing safe, dependable and flexible program control and integration services across the country.
 We understand Import/Export of Technologies and we are ITAR certified by the U.S. State Department.
 We use a structured teamwork approach and continually invest in our team members' and our company’s future success through ongoing research, cross-training, and employee development programs.

 March 2013, MRI and UTC Aerospace Systems Enter into NASA-sponsored Mentor Protégé Agreement